The Farmer's Daughter (TV series)

 The Farmer's Daughter is an American sitcom, loosely based on the 1947 film, that was produced by Screen Gems Television and aired on ABC from September 20, 1963, to April 22, 1966.
 It was sponsored by Lark Cigarettes and Clairol, for whom the two leading stars often appeared at the show's end, promoting the products; the commercials were also filmed.
-The Farmer's Daughter also enjoyed a brief run in syndication when it aired on CBN Cable in the 1980s.
+The Farmer's Daughter also enjoyed a brief run in syndication when it aired on CBN Cable from 1985 to 1989.

 Overview

 The series stars Inger Stevens as Katy Holstrum, a young Swedish woman who becomes the housekeeper for widowed congressman Glen Morley.
 He has two sons, Steve (age 14) and Danny (8) at the time of the premiere.
 The congressman's mother is Agatha Morley.

 The first and second seasons of the series were filmed in black-and-white, and two episodes of the third season were also filmed in black-and-white; the remaining 28 episodes of the third season were filmed in color.
 The last episode of the second season featured the two lead characters becoming engaged.

 On the November 5, 1965, episode (just in time for sweeps), Katy Holstrum and Glen Morley were married in a wedding ceremony attended by 300 guests.
 Network censors objected to the original script of the honeymoon episode that had Glen bringing his new bride to a hotel room with twin beds and then saying, "But I asked for a double bed!"
 Forbidding use of the word "bed," the censors allowed it to be replaced with "accommodations," along with a glance at the bed.

 After the wedding episode, the show's ratings, which were already declining, fell, and ABC canceled The Farmer's Daughter.
 In the penultimate episode, "Is He or Isn't He?", Katy adopts Glen's sons, providing the series closure as well as a happy ending.
 After the final April 22, 1966 episode, reruns of the show continued until September 2, 1966.
 The reruns began with a repeat of the wedding episode.

 Unlike the 1947 film, Katy never ran for (nor was elected to) Congress in the series.